Commercial-Applications/DocxProcessor/README.md

 * Tables (This is possible)

 ## Note:
 There are some edge cases that may cause issues.
-For Example when the url spans pages
+Works only on current word .docx (xml) not .doc